 Compare 86 WI hospitals (side-by-side) on their survival rates for AAA Repair, Craniotomy, CABG heart (cardiac) bypass, PTCA angioplasty, CEA endarterectomy, and hip replacement surgery.
 Wisconsin Hospital Association report Deaths During a Procedure shows most hospitals performed As Expected, with a few significantly Worse, or Better than the others.
 Source data (not updated) from 2014 reported as of March 4, 2019.

 Two-page summary for each WI hospital’s number of births, and other types of inpatient stays: Stroke, Knee replacement (APR-DRG 302), hip replacement (301), COPD, Pneumonia, Heart Failure, Bowel surgery, Septicemia, Psychoses, etc. Average (facility) charges for 2017 also shown; excludes physician and surgeon fees.
 Full report also shows statewide median charges.
 Released by WHA Information Center July 2018

 Median charge and length of stay for common hospitalizations including maternity and newborn births, hip or knee replacement surgery, gallbladder removal, heart surgery, angioplasty, arrhythmia (irregular heartbeat), valves, cardiac cath, pacemaker, pneumonia, bipolar and other mental health, stroke, back care, asthma, COPD, rehab; kidney, heart, lung or other transplant; hysterectomy, prostate surgery, bowel surgery & more.
 Also shows inpatient volumes if you click on more detail.
 From WHA Information Center, part of the Wisconsin Hospital Association WHA Information Center.
 Surgeon fees NOT included, nor are dates shown.
 Compare hospitals by city (anywhere in the state by adding cities).
 Wisc.
 Hospital Assn. created the PricePoint System now used in other states.
 This version of Pricepoint has been modified to be payer-specific, although gross charges (sticker price) should be the same for all patients.
 Must watch a video before proceeding to see the prices; you may also need specific medical information about the procedure in order to select the price you are interested in.

-Scroll to the bottom of the page to search by Wisconsin city or county.
-Consumer Information Reports contain information on nursing home staffing ratios and staff turnover, survey inspection findings and deficiencies.
+Use the Provider Search tool to find Wisconsin nursing home survey inspection findings and deficiencies.
 Information on Facilities for People with Developmental Disabilities also found at this site.
 Data prepared by the WI State Dept. of Health Services for the most recent full year.
-Data updated 2017
+Reports updated 2019